fairy-fun/chrysalis/private/docs/prose/limbic_pov.md

 ``` text
 POV characters have restricted inferential access to their own internal state
 ```

+POV characters do not produce direct limbic facts.

+Their internal experience remains:
+- prose-only
+- annotation-driven
+- suggestion-inferred (but never automatically accepted)

 ## 2. Shay as a Bounded POV Entity

 ###    2.1 Profile Tag